discourse-network/discourse-network.github.io/_posts/2026-09-23-DisCouRSE-launches-free-leadership-programme-dRTP.md

 summary-image: "/assets/images/DisCouRSE-Logo-Dark.svg"
 summary-image-desc: "DisCouRSE Network+ Logo"  # Used for alt tag on the image; important for accessibility
 categories:
+  - leadership development programme
-  - flexible fund
+  - direct
-  - projects
+  - training
 ---

 ---